 The game can be downloaded from Steam

-There has recently been an update to the game, allowing for nighttime missions.
+There was also an update to the game, allowing for nighttime missions.
 Things can become... very interesting

 This game provides examples of: